My Roland System-8

 To read my blog about the System-8, click here.

 UnboxingThe System-8 came with a more substantial owner's manual than the System-1, but it still wasnít as complete as it shouldíve been.
-The System-8 also doesn't come with a vocoder microphone, either.
-So if you want to use the vocoder, keep in mind you'll need to buy a microphone.
+The System-8 also doesn't come with a vocoder microphone, for example.

 This thing looks fantastic!
 Very